top of page

 The one question I always ask first

-Before recommending anything I ask one question: do you have single phase or three phase power?
 The easiest way to check is to open your meter box outside.
-One main switch means single phase.
-Three switches or three sets of fuses means three phase.
-Single phase is the vast majority of Melbourne homes and it gives you 7.4kW of charging speed — which adds around 40 to 50km of range per hour.
-That's plenty for overnight charging for any daily commute.
-If you have three phase and want to get into faster charging territory, the Wallbox Pulsar Plus at $2,400 installed is worth a conversation.
+One main switch means single-phase.
+Three switches or three sets of fuses means three-phase.
+Single-phase is the vast majority of Melbourne homes and gives you 7.4kW of charging speed — which adds around 40 to 50km of range per hour.
+That's plenty for overnight charging on any daily commute.

 Not sure which one is right for you?